Thinking of Retiring? You May Be Eligible for an Employer-Sponsored Part D Plan

 Know Your Options

-When considering an employer-sponsored plan vs. an individual Medicare Part D plan, be sure to look at the overall annual cost of your premiums, deductible (if any) and medications.
-Looking at the cost of a single medication, the premium amount or the deductible is not the best way to choose a plan.
-For instance, a plan with lower premiums could have higher copayments, a formulary that covers more medications, or better coverage in the Gap.
+When considering an employer-sponsored plan vs. an individual Medicare Part D plan, be sure to look at the overall annual cost of your premiums, deductible (if any) and all medications.
 Try to plan ahead to get the most affordable prescription drug coverage to meet your needs.
 Research the plans that are available and compare them against what your employer’s plan is able to offer you.